xrettle/WFGY/TensionUniverse/BlackHole/Q105_prediction_of_systemic_crashes.md

 M
 ```

-and an admissible encoding class
+and an admissible crash encoding class

 ```txt
 E_adm